-In the third quarter of 2022, claims against the County and claims by the County are trending higher than previous years.
-Legal and Support Services staff are continuing to be proactive on all fronts of risk exposure and loss mitigation through data collection and examination, providing staff training and knowledge sharing.
-These activities assist with the County continuing to be identified as a model municipality in terms of its loss experience.
-Staff also continue to be proactive in claims subrogation in order to recover costs from third parties where possible as this has a positive impact on the Self Insurance Reserve as described within this report.
+In the first quarter (Q1) of 2023, claims against the County and claims by the County are trending slightly higher than previous years.
+Legal & Support Services staff are continuing to be proactive on all fronts of reducing risk exposure and mitigating losses through data collection and examination, staff training and knowledge sharing.
+These activities assist with the County continuing to be identified by its insurer as a model municipality in terms of its loss experience.
+Staff also continue to be persistent in claims involving subrogation in order to recover costs from third parties where possible as this has a positive impact on the Self Insurance Reserve as described within this report.